Visas and Health in Greece

 Fax: 01.47.23.73.85

-Vaccines and security in Greece
+Vaccines and safety in Greece

 Vaccines and local diseases

-Security in Greece
+Safety in Greece

-Health insurance and repatriation in Greece
+Health and repatriation insurance in Greece

-Mondassur supports you in your choice of international health insurance by helping you compare the different offers on the market.
-Depending on your profile, we will be able to offer you different travel,international student and expatriate insurance packages.
+Mondassur can help you choose an international health insurance policy by helping you compare the different offers on the market.
+Depending on your profile, we can offer you different types of travel insurance, international student insurance and expatriate insurance.